 - 2.1.
-Performance achieved by the Employer in relation to the following will be monitored by YPS and the core pensions team (as appropriate): - Payment of contributions collected, completion and submission of remittance advice to the core team; - Submission of annual returns as required to the core team; - Submission of YPS LGPS 2014 Payroll Data Collection File every pay period; and - Notification of leavers. - 2.2.
-Employer performance will be reported to the Pensions Committee on an exception basis.
+Performance achieved by the Employer in relation to the following will be monitored by LPPA and the core pensions team (as appropriate): - Payment of contributions collected, completion and submission of remittance advice to the core team; - Submission of annual returns as required to the core team; - Submission of LPPA LGPS 2014 Payroll Data Collection File every pay period; and - Notification of leavers. - 2.2.
+The Fund will regularly report to employers on their individual performance and how this compares to other employers within the Fund.
+This will identify any areas for improvement including outstanding information and / or payments due to the Fund.